Julius Axelrod Award

 He is the highest-ranked Australian based scientist in the disciplines of pharmacology and toxicology.
 Additionally, Dr. Christopoulos also serves on the editorial board of eight international journals, including Molecular Pharmacology, the Journal of Pharmacology and Experimental Therapeutics, and Pharmacological Reviews.

-Dr. Christopoulos will be presented the 2013 John J. Abel Award on Saturday, April 20 at the Business Meeting/Awards Ceremony of the Annual Meeting of the American Society for Pharmacology and Experimental Therapeutics/Experimental Biology (EB) 2013 Meeting in Boston, MA.
-The ASPET Business Meeting/Awards Ceremony will take place at the Boston Convention Center, Room 107AB from 6:00 – 7:30 p.m. immediately followed by the Opening Reception.
-Dr. Christopoulos’ John J. Abel Award Lecture is titled, “Reciprocal relationships: The yin and yang of GPCR allostery” and will be delivered on Monday, April 22 from 8:30 – 9:20 a.m. in Room 107C at the Boston Convention Center.
+Dr. Christopoulos was presented the 2013 John J. Abel Award on Saturday, April 20 at the Business Meeting/Awards Ceremony of the Annual Meeting of the American Society for Pharmacology and Experimental Therapeutics/Experimental Biology (EB) 2013 Meeting in Boston, MA.
+The ASPET Business Meeting/Awards Ceremony took place at the Boston Convention Center, Room 107AB from 6:00 – 7:30 p.m. immediately followed by the Opening Reception.
+Dr. Christopoulos’ John J. Abel Award Lecture was titled, “Reciprocal relationships: The yin and yang of GPCR allostery” and was delivered on Monday, April 22 from 8:30 – 9:20 a.m. in Room 107C at the Boston Convention Center.

 Richard R. Neubig, M.D., Ph.D.